Bobbyatwal/Spring-ReactJS-MySQL-Application/README.md

 The BEER table in the H2 database has the following schema:
-ID - INTEGER PK
+ID - INTEGER PK.
-NAME - VARCHAR(100) NOT NULL UNIQUE
+NAME - VARCHAR(100) NOT NULL UNIQUE.
-DESCRIPTION - VARCHAR(4000)
+DESCRIPTION - VARCHAR(4000).
-ABV - DOUBLE
+ABV - DOUBLE.
-IBU - INTEGER
+IBU - INTEGER.
-CREATE_DATE - TIMESTAMP NOT NULL
+CREATE_DATE - TIMESTAMP NOT NULL.